-During D2 the previously formed structures were reworked with development of different generations of folds and shear zones, leading to progressive unroofing and exhumation of the metamorphic units toward higher structural levels.
+During D2 the previously formed structures were reworked with development of different generations of folds and shear zones with top-NE and top-SW transport direction, leading to progressive unroofing and exhumation of the metamorphic units toward higher structural levels.
 Late stages of D2 are associated with brittle structures.